 Neonicotinoids are an important family of insecticides introduced two decades ago.
 They were adopted by farmers around the world because of their effectiveness in controlling harmful and destructive crop pests, some of which had developed resistance to other insecticides already on the market.

 Bayer’s neonicotinoid products are widely used in a variety of applications including seed-applied insecticides and sprays.
-Systemic seed treatments protect the seeds from within, because their active ingredients are taken up by the seeds, helping them to withstand soil-borne pests and early season foliar pests during the early stages of plant development.
+Systemic seed dressing protects the seeds and the seedlings from within, because its active ingredients are taken up by the seeds, helping them to withstand soil-borne pests and early season foliar pests during the early stages of plant development.

 Neonicotinoid-based products have replaced many older agricultural crop protection products because of their effectiveness against harmful pests, excellent operator safety, and a relatively favorable environmental profile.